-Jane Hill – BBC News Presenter, Conference Presenter and Facilitator.
+Jane Hill is a BBC News Presenter, Conference Presenter and Facilitator.

-Jane Hill has covered numerous other stories for the channel, including the 2007 floods in Hull, and Hurricane Katrina, from New Orleans and Texas.
+Jane Hill has covered many major national and international stories for the BBC, including the 2007 floods in Hull, and Hurricane Katrina, from New Orleans and Texas.
 She reported from Washington DC in the aftermath of September 11th 2001, US Presidential elections, many weeks of coverage from Portugal following the disappearance of Madeleine McCann, Olympics and Paralympics, the Glasgow Commonwealth Games, numerous British general elections, and the murder of the MP Jo Cox in Yorkshire.

 Jane worked in radio for 10 years before moving into television, and has presented programmes including the Midday News and Drive on Radio 5 Live.